enkidevs/curriculum/data-analysis/data-analysis-core/marketing-analytics/intro-to-marketing-analytics.md

 Marketing aims to reach consumers at the moments that **most influence their decisions**.

-That’s why over a decade ago, Amazon began offering targeted recommendations to consumers already logged in and ready to buy.
-And it explains P&G’s decision to sponsor radio and then TV programs to reach audiences most likely to buy its products — hence the term “soap opera".
+That's why over a decade ago, Amazon began offering targeted recommendations to consumers already logged in and ready to buy.
+And it explains P&G's decision to sponsor radio and then TV programs to reach audiences most likely to buy its products — hence the term "soap opera".

 Marketing analytics is crucial in aiding these decisions and is the practice of **analyzing marketing strategies to maximize their effectiveness**.